alldritt/SatimageOSAX/ASToolbox/README.md

 ## License

 ASToolboxOSAX is licensed under the MIT license (see the LICENSE file for details).
-The [AppleScript Toolbox](https://astoolbox.wordpress.com) scripting additions is included with permission by
+The [AppleScript Toolbox](https://astoolbox.wordpress.com) scripting additions is included with the permission of its author.

 ## Source Code